icyphox/site/pages/blog/ig-opsec.md

 ### DON'Ts

 - Use Instagram for planning and orchestrating illegal shit!
 I've explained why this is a terrible idea above.
-Use secure comms---even WhatsApp is a better choice, if you have nothing else.
+Use secure comms -- even WhatsApp is a better choice, if you have nothing else.
 In fact, try avoiding IG DMs altogether, use alternatives that implement E2EE.